dnsimple/dnsimple-support/content/articles/manage-url-record.markdown

     ![](/files/record-url-create-new.png)

     - _Name_: the subdomain you want to redirect, without the domain name.
 For example, if you want to redirect `www.example.com` enter `www`.
 Leave it blank to redirect the root domain `example.com`.
     - _Content_: the redirect target URL.
-It must be an URL (e.g. `https://foo.bar.com`).
+It must be a URL (e.g. `https://foo.bar.com`).
 It can also contain a path, query and any other standard URL components (e.g. `http://foo.bar.com/path/to/site?redir=1`).

-    As any other DNS record, you can configure:
+    As with any other DNS record, you can configure:

     - _TTL_: the record time-to-live.

-    Once ready, click <label>Add Record</label> to confirm and create the record.
+    Once you're ready, click <label>Add Record</label> to confirm and create the record.

-1. The record is created and will be visible in the record list.
+1. The record is created and visible in the record list.

     ![](/files/record-url-item.png)